-The Welles Park Advisory Council, in partnership with the Chicago Park District and Friends of the Parks, are working to create a space for nature in the city.
+The Welles Park Advisory Council, in partnership with the Chicago Park District and Friends of the Parks and the Chicago Parks Foundation, created a space for nature in the city.

-In a city known for its parks, its river and its lakefront, this space will be special because it will be designed for unstructured nature play for children of all ages.
+In a city known for its parks, its river and its lakefront, this space is special because it is designed for unstructured nature play for children of all ages.

-This NaturePlace will take the place of a former playground near the busy intersection of Western and Montrose Avenues but will serve as a wild place, full of hidden nooks, climbing challenges and buzzing wildlife.
+This NaturePlace is on the site of a former playground near the busy intersection of Western and Montrose Avenues.
+That playground has been replaced with an exciting new type of park space full of hidden nooks, climbing challenges, and buzzing wildlife.

-- Volunteer – There are a number of events and activities planned as we lead up to opening of the space.
+- Volunteer – There are a number of events and activities taking place each year.
 Contact us to learn more about how you can help or attend one of the month ‘Greening Committee Meetings‘ listed on our events calendar.

 - Join Us – We always need more help on the Advisory Council and with the Greening Committee.